d-bl/MAE-gf/docs/droste.md

 ## Introduction

 On this page, several grounds are made with the "Droste-effect": reuse thread diagrams as pair diagrams.
 Some of these, like "Wobble" can only be made by GroundForge using this technique.
-TEST

 See the Groundforge help-page [_Droste-effect_][pg-droste] for more information.